natcap/invest.users-guide/source/marine_water_quality.rst

 Tidal dispersion coefficient may also be parametrized as a function of tidal flow and length scale of an estuarine system (MacCready & Geyer 2010).

-.. math::  K = 0.035 U_T B
+.. math::  K = 0.035\cdot U_T\cdot B
    :label: eq2

 where

  * :math:`U_T` amplitude of depth-averaged tidal flow

  * :math:`B` the length scale of an estuarine system, which is the smaller of channel width or tidal excursion.

 If users have tidal flow information, Equation :eq:`eq2` is a practical option to estimate spatially explicit tidal dispersion coefficient for their study area.
 Advective transport and tidal dispersion combine to determine physical transport of a water quality state variable.
 Physical transport processes take the same mathematical forms for all water quality state variables.
 That is, physical transport processes do not depend on the nature of the substances as long as the substances do not affect the water movement.